bcaffo/MOOCtalk/briansDeansLecture/index.md

 * Numerous students sign up for a course, but do not actively participate
 * Recent MBBC 1
-  * 1% of enrolled students have taken any quiz whatsoever
+  * 17K students
+  * 10K accessed the course site ever
-  * 25% of enrolled students have watched any video content
+  * 7K watched any video ever
+  * 2K submitted any quiz
+  * 196 earned a SOA
+  * 129 signature track
+  * 128 posted to the forums

 ---
 ## Some summary statistics